Samuele458/CTF-writeups/PoseidonCTF2020/rev/Mixer/README.md

               The memory can be executed.
 ```

 Interesting, in this case `mprotect` is used to allow READ, WRITE, and EXECUTION in the block of memory from `0x600000` to `0x6fffff`.
-So, the real program is hide into this portion of memory located in `.stack` segment.
+So, the real program is hidden into this portion of memory located in `.stack` segment.

 Then the execution flow is totally redirected to the hidden istructions (`0x610000`).
 Start analyzing them: